Launch price $39.99 until 1 September 2026, then $79.99. Get it now

 One press to read, one to stop.
 You pick the keys, or use a single key if that is your style.

-Select Spanish text and Hushbird switches to a Spanish voice by itself.
+The reader speaks English, Latin American Spanish, French, Italian and Brazilian Portuguese, in 21 voices.
+Select Spanish text and it switches to a Spanish voice by itself.
 No settings to hunt for, no language menu.

 Prefer studio-grade cloud voices?
 Add your own ElevenLabs key.
 Strictly optional, strictly opt-in.